 A soil moisture meter may malfunction if you have a high level of salt in your soil.
 This can happen if you water from the bottom of a container or if you use a fertilizer with salts in it.

 If your soil is saline, you will get an incorrectly high moisture reading, which is why it’s important to physically check with your finger if you suspect the reading is wrong.

 Hygrometers are incredibly handy.
 What’s easier than just sticking something in the soil and knowing within a minute whether your plant is dying for a drink, or needs time to dry out?

-If you’re wondering which moisture meter works best, we have a roundup of the best models to help you out (coming soon!).
+If you’re wondering which moisture meter works best, we have a roundup of the top models to help you out.

 Was this article useful for you?
 If so, you might want to visit some of our other tool guides next to help make gardening easier: